BANGKOK CITY GUIDE: Must do in Bangkok

 Bangkok National Museum

-Another must-see in Bangkok is the first National Museum in Thailand.
-Built in the late 1800s on the grounds of the Grand Palace, it homes the most extensive collection of Thai art and artifacts in the entire country.
+Another must-see attraction in Bangkok is the first Thai National Museum.
+Built-in the late 1800s on the grounds of the Grand Palace, it homes the most extensive collection of Thai art and artifacts in the entire country.
 There are several buildings across the grounds, each housing different artifacts, and art.
 One collection displays items from Thailand’s prehistory, another includes Chinese weapons, Khon masks, palanquins, ceramics, armaments, traditional musical instruments from Southeast Asia, and many more.
-Allocate at least an afternoon to be able to marvel at every fascinating building.

 Museum of Contemporary Art (MOCA)